 The London Police "Not Mermaid in China"

-Their work has adorned buildings and galleries in more than 35 countries, like England, Holand, Singapore, Italy, Norway, Slovakia, USA, among others.
+The London Police also enjoy making short films, photography, installations, and music.
+Their work has adorned buildings and galleries in more than 35 countries, such as England, Holand, Singapore, Italy, Norway, Slovakia, the United States, among others.